pinterest/bonsai/manual-analysis.md

 # Manual Analysis

-Say you are building a photo gallery website using React and bundling it together with webpa.
+Say you are building a photo gallery website using React and bundling it together with webpack.
 Here are 4 files you might have:

 - photo-list.js
 - photo-zoom.js